 These black leaflets are thought to be products of the CIA, which may have used a classified military operation as a cover.
 The leaflets are quite similar to items known to have been prepared by the 4th PSYOP Group.
 Some sources state that the leaflets were produced as a part of Joint Task Force Proven Force, whose goal was the destabilization of the Saddam regime.

 A Pentagon report to Congress states that JTF Proven Force was primarily an Air Force effort based in Turkey, under the operational control of EUCOM, but under the tactical control of CENTCOM.
 JTFPF controlled over 6000 men and large number of aircraft based in Turkey, including B52s used for bombing and leaflet missions.
 Sources allege that (at least a part of) Proven Force was and is a highly secret special operations force engaged in clandestine activities.
-Stanley Sandler in Cease Resistance: Its Good For You: A History of the U.S. Army Combat Psychological Operations, 2nd edition, 1999, says that JTFPF contained an ad-hoc 21-person PSYOP detachment who designed and prepared propaganda leaflets and broadcasts that were disseminated by a hastily organized multi-aircraft special Air Force unit designated the 7440th Composite Wing (Provisional).
+Stanley Sandler in Cease Resistance: It’s Good For You: A History of the U.S. Army Combat Psychological Operations, 2nd edition, 1999, says that JTFPF contained an ad-hoc 21-person PSYOP detachment who designed and prepared propaganda leaflets and broadcasts that were disseminated by a hastily organized multi-aircraft special Air Force unit designated the 7440th Composite Wing (Provisional).
 This ad-hoc detachment was probably the 8th PSYOP Task Force (8th POTF), which, according to a veteran who was with the 4th PSYOP Group, was left behind after the majority of U.S. troops left the Gulf.
 Part of the 8th POTF went to Kuwait to help in the restoration of civil affairs after the liberation; another part worked with the Kurds as part of the "refugee" resettlement.
 The CIA, not having the capability to print these items, might have given the printing job to one of the contingents of the 8th POTF.
 The only published reference to these parodies appeared in Newsweek, 8 June 1993, two years after the end of the war.
 The article, entitled "First: Smart Bombs.
 Now: Funny Money" says, "Some funny money ridicules the regime with pictures of an empty grocery store or of Saddam chomping on a cigar.
-Its no smart bomb, but the dinars value is plunging."
+It’s no smart bomb, but the dinar’s value is plunging."

 These notes have been very slow in coming to light.
 In fact, it is mostly the retirement of former CIA officers who have offered their souvenirs for sale over the past few years that allow us to identify all the banknotes.
-The last two notes discussed below were offered in England in March 1994.
+The first two "CIA notes" discussed below were offered in England in March 1994.
 I questioned the owner and he said that they had come from an American who said he had received them from a former intelligence operative.
-As the war neared end, U.S. Special Forces encouraged the Kurds in the north and the Shi'ites in the south to rise up against Saddam Hussein.
-This third banknote campaign could have been part of such a "black" operation.
+A second group appeared in 1999, said to be from the personal collection of a former CIA agent.

 The entire six "CIA" notes were printed on a very thin paper.
 Such paper is sometimes used by the military because it is lighter, more specimens of a leaflet can be placed in a leaflet bomb or balloon, and the lighter paper also causes the leaflets to disperse in a different pattern.
 In fact, there were several such leaflets produced by the 4th Group during the war.
 Some leaflets were printed on both bond and a thin tissue paper.

 Type 1.
 The back shows a grinning Saddam sitting atop a pile of skulls.
 Vertical format.
 Arabic text in 1 line is "I can live for 20 years."
-The cartoon of Saddams head can be seen through the watermark area on the front.
+The cartoon of Saddam’s head can be seen through the watermark area on the front.

 Type 2.
 The back shows cartoon of Saddam standing behind seven starving children.
 Vertical format.
 Arabic text in 3 lines is "We can live for 20 years.
 But our stores are empty and your stores are full."
-The cartoon of Saddams head can be seen through the watermark area on the front.
+The cartoon of Saddam’s head can be seen through the watermark area on the front.

 Type 3.
 The back shows Saddam lighting a cigar with a map of Kuwait and holding a glass of champagne.
 Horizontal format.
 Arabic text in two lines is "I can live for 20 years."
 Mentioned in Newsweek, 8 June 1992, page 38.